 Opened in the first quarter of 2020, the aptly named Welcome Market Hall transformed the historic bones of a 19th century rail depot into a gastronomic concourse that you'd expect to find in a city like Austin or Fort Collins.
-Also new to Sheridan is Mydland

-Market, reviving the concept of the neighborhood pub with its location on the north side of town, a place better known for its sweeping mountain vistas and pastoral graces.
+Also new to Sheridan is Mydland Market, reviving the concept of the neighborhood pub with its location on the north side of town, a place known for its sweeping mountain vistas and pastoral graces.

 Travelers heading to Sheridan will find sensational pub grub at the likes of The Pony Grill & Bar (try the Bomber Mountain wings, made with local craft ale), and Bistro 307, which serves up incredible smokehouse classics.
-Breakfast is beautiful business at the 100+ year old PO News and Flagstaff Café, the cozy Jackalope Ranch Café (the boutique next door is famed for providing local artists a space to sell jewelry, fashion designs, and home goods), and the Cowboy Café, where only the adventurous dare take a stab at the elk and bison breakfast skillet.
+Breakfast is beautiful business at the 100+ year old PO News and Flagstaff Café, and the Cowboy Café, where only the adventurous dare take a stab at the elk and bison breakfast skillet.
+Pad Thai and Little Kitchen have brought to the community an authentic taste of Thailand and Nepal, respectively, as well as an air of something fresh and exciting.